77YQ77/scBIT/AD_diagnosis/README.md

 ## Requirements

-This network framework is implemented through PyTorch and PyTorch Geometric.
+This network framework is implemented through PyTorch.

 ```
 * python                3.8.1